Tran-Cao-Minh/fpoly_studying/web501_ECMAScript/tcm_shop/note.md

+# firebase error
+- need test delete to make sure it work right

 # update, add, delete product will overide CategoryProductQuantity

 # different from add and update
 ## update